testzugang/soslog-objc/README.md

   `[SOSLog showLogLevel:YES andComponentName:YES andLineNumber:YES];` (by default only the logged message will be shown)

 As default logging is activated for all components at the global log level.
-If components are configured individually only these will be logged.
+If components are configured individually only these will be logged:

   `[SOSLog setLogLevel:sos_Trace forComponent:@__FILE__]; // this file's name`

   `[SOSLog setLogLevel:sos_Warn forComponent:@"SOSLoggingDemoViewController.m"];`